-Policy consultation period ,, 1 November 2021 to 7 January 2022

-Policy determined on 7 February 2022

-Policy contact name and position Anne Burns, Headteacher

-Amendments after determination -

-Amendments after determination •

-Department for Education school I number 878-3604

-Age range 4 to 11.
+Key Information - for explanato ry notes, se Policy consultation period 1 November 2022 to 6 January 2023 Policy determined on 6 February 2023 Policy published on school webs ite 15 March 2023 Policy contact name and position Anne Burns, Headteacher Amendments after determination - Department for Education schoo l number 878-3604 Age range 4 to 11.
 There is also Early Years provision from 2.

-Type of school Academy primary school

-Admissions authority Link Academy Trust

-Normal round intake Reception

-Published Admission Number 20 23-24 15

-Priority for children to another se etting King Edward VI Community College 1

-Priority for children from another setting Harbertonford School Nursery

-Designated religious character Yes - Church of England

-Admissions catchment area Yes - see below

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes - only to be used for the exceptional need criterion.
-See below

-Key Dates Normal round

-When to apply ber 2022 to the National Closing Date which is 15 January 2023

-Decision National Offer Date which is 17 April 2023

-When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2

-Deadline to submit appeal 31 May 2023

-Deadline to hear appeal 28 July 2023 3)23 3

-Key Dates In-Year admission

-When to apply from 1 June 2023 for Year Groups 1 to 6

-from 1 September 2023 for Reception

-Decision within 10 school days of an application

-When to submit appeal

-school days of the form being submitted

-Cantagta fau foutbau infaumatie
+Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 20)24-25 15 Priority for children to another se etting King Edward VI Community College 1 Priority for children from another setting Harbertonford School Nursery Designated religious character Yes - Church of England Priority according to faith No Admissions catchment area Yes - see below Entitlement to free transport from Yes, if this is the closest school available to home Devon County Council 2 Yes, if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below Key Dates Normal round to Re eception When to apply 15 Novem ber 2023 to 15 January 2024 Decision 16 April 2 024 When to appeal from 17 M lay 2024 or from 20 school days after the refusal, whichever is later 3 Deadline to submit appeal 31 May 20 024 Deadline to hear appeal 26 July 20)24 4 Key Dates In-Year admission When to apply from 1 Ju ne 2024 for Year Groups 1 to 6 ptember 2024 for Reception Decision within 15 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 s school days of the form being submitted